 The project doesn’t necessarily represent the position of the Administration of the National Cultural Fund.
 AFCN is not responsible for the project’s content or for the ways in which its results can be used.
 These are entirely the responsibility of the grant beneficiary.

-Cultural Partners: Echo Echo Dance Theater Company (Derry, Northern Ireland), Unteatru, Muzeul de Artă Recentă, Rezidența BRD Scena 9, Centrul Național al Dansului București (CNDB)
+Cultural Partners: Echo Echo Dance Theatre Company (Derry, Northern Ireland), Unteatru, Muzeul de Artă Recentă, Rezidența BRD Scena 9, Centrul Național al Dansului București (CNDB)

 Main Media Partner: Radio Romania Cultural